-Here at Appbot we exist to make apps everywhere useful, beautiful, profitable and generally better.
+Here at Appbot we exist to make apps everywhere more useful, beautiful and profitable.
 As app developers ourselves, we have experienced first-hand the difficulty of review management.
-For this reason, here at Appbot we’ve focussed primarily on building tools that simplify the review management of your app reviews, no matter what the scale.
+Appbot therefore focusses on building tools that make managing and analyzing your reviews easy, no matter what the scale.

-Here’s five tips and tricks to help you focus your review management on the important reviews first, even if you’re dealing with hundreds or even thousands of reviews per day.
+Here’s five tips and tricks to help you focus on the important reviews first:

 Tip 1 – Identify Popular Topics

-Check out Topics in Appbot to see what the common themes are in your app reviews, ranked from most to least commonly mentioned.
+Check out Topics in Appbot to see what the common themes are in your app reviews.
+Topics are ranked from most to least commonly mentioned.

-Read through the first 5-10 reviews for that topic and keep an eye out for a particular bug, crash, or feature request getting a lot of mentions.
-If you can’t spot any clear theme, apply a filter to only see 1 and 2 star reviews, this allows you to focus on the unhappy users, which makes it easier to spot problems.
+Read through the first 5-10 reviews for that topic.
+Keep an eye out for a particular bug, crash, or feature request getting a lot of mentions.
+If you can’t spot any clear theme, apply a filter to only see 1 and 2 star reviews.
+This allows you to focus on the unhappy users, which makes it easier to spot problems.

-Repeat this process for the top three to five Topics, as well as any others you see that are specifically important to your business.
+Repeat this process for at least the top three to five Topics.

-The Popular Words table on Words shows you the most commonly mentioned words in your reviews.
-It’s particularly useful when reviews contain terminology specific to your app that won’t be picked up by Topics (names of features etc).
+The Popular and Interesting Words tables on Words show you the most commonly mentioned words in your reviews.
+Interesting words have been filtered to show you the meaningful words that are trending in your reviews.
+It’s particularly useful when reviews contain words specific to your app because these won’t be picked up by Appbot’s Topics (names of features etc).

-Next to each word you will see a bar indicating what percentage of the reviews containing that word are positive (green) and negative (red).
-Ideally your top 2-3 words should be mainly green, if they are red then chances are it’s something that requires attention as it’s negatively affecting a lot of users!
+The Sentiment column what percentage of the reviews containing that word are positive (green) and negative (red).
+Ideally your top 2-3 words should be mainly green.
+If they are red we recommend clicking through on those words to learn why!

 Tip 3 – Check Reviews About Bugs, Crashes & Performance